 We offer on-campus housing to full time, matriculated students.
 All residents must attend class and be enrolled for a minimum of 12 credit hours each semester.

 First Year Students

-First year students typically live in either the Big Haus, Farside, or Crossroads residence halls, in double or triple room accommodations.
+First year students typically live in either the Central, Farside, or Crossroads residence halls, in double or triple room accommodations.

 Once first-year students submit their housing deposit, they will receive a questionnaire.
 Their responses result in a list of personal preferences, which we’ll use to match up with roommates who submitted similar responses.

-After students fill out their residence license agreement, then they will receive a Housing Assignment Notification from the Office of Community Engagement.
+After students fill out their residence license agreement, then they will receive a Housing Assignment Notification from the Office of Residential and Student Life.

 Returning students choose from either three residential halls: Fort Awesome, Outback, or Wayback, or from three apartment communities: Alumni Village, The Commons, or The Olde.

 Returning students will go through the housing selection process early in the spring semester to choose their housing for the following academic year.
 All the steps required for returning students to complete the housing selection process are found on the Housing Selection page.